-There’s an easy way to repurpose old cabinet door.
-Here’s how you can DIY a beautiful sign from your existing kitchen cabinet doors.
+Looking for an easy upcycle cabinet door project?
+Here’s how you can DIY a beautiful sign from your old kitchen cabinet doors.

-I found this cabinet door for free on Facebook.
-Someone was getting rid of their old kitchen and they had this one door left.
-Perfect as I knew I had a door makeover challenge coming up!
+I found one of these old doors for free on Facebook.
+Someone was getting rid of their old kitchen cabinets and they had this one door left.
+Perfect as I knew I had a door DIY project challenge coming up!

-This post is a collaboration with some talented friends who have done their own cabinet door makeovers.
-Please also check out their creations at the bottom of the post.
+This post is a collaboration with some talented friends who have done makeovers of their own old kitchen cabinet doors.
+Please also check out their creations at the end of this post.
+One of them even turns a small door into a coat rack!
 Let me know which your favourite is!